digital-asset/daml/docs/source/daml/daml-studio.rst

 With those changes in place, you can simply hit ``Tab`` after a keyword to insert the code pattern.

 .. image:: daml-studio/images/daml_studio_snippet_demo.gif
+   :alt: An animation showing the snippet autocomplete feature in use.
+After typing three letters, potential values for the rest of the snippet appear and can be selected by pressing the Tab key.

 You can develop your own snippets by following the instructions in `Creating your own Snippets`_ to create an appropriate ``daml.json``